-Protein powders contain glutamic acid, which, invariably, will be Manufactured free Glutamate (MfG).
+Protein powders contain free glutamate.
 Individual amino acids are not always listed on labels of protein powders.

-Drinks, candy, and chewing gum are potential sources of hidden MfG and/or aspartame, neotame. and AminoSweet (a relatively new name for aspartame).
-Aspartic acid, found in neotame, aspartame (NutraSweet), and AminoSweet, ordinarily causes reactions in MfG sensitive people.
+Drinks, candy, and chewing gum are potential sources of free glutamate and/or aspartame, neotame. and AminoSweet (a relatively new name for aspartame).
+Aspartic acid, found in neotame, aspartame (NutraSweet), and AminoSweet, ordinarily causes reactions in glutamate sensitive people.
 (It would appear that calling aspartame "AminoSweet" is industry's method of choice for hiding aspartame.)
 We have not seen Neotame used widely in the United States.
 Aspartame will be found in some medications, including children's medications.
 For questions about the ingredients in pharmaceuticals, check with your pharmacist and/or read the product inserts for the names of “other” or “inert” ingredients.